State University of New York at New Paltz: Athletics

-Recognized fraternities and sororities at the university include:

 Clubs and traditions

 The student governance is operated by the Student Association, which funds most student activities through a mandatory fee.
 There are many clubs, fraternities, and sororities.
-Clubs that are recognized by the Student Association are organized into one of six boards: Academic, Advocacy, Athletic, Fine and Performing Arts, Media, and Social and Cultural.
+Clubs that are recognized by the Student Association are organized into one of six boards: academic, advocacy, athletic, fine and performing arts, media, and social and cultural.
 There is also an on-campus government, the Residence Hall Student Association (RHSA).

-The college has an auxiliary services corporation common to many state campuses in New York, called Campus Auxiliary Services, Inc. (CAS).
-This on-campus company operates the dining halls and bookstore, as well as being the source of discretionary funds for spending by the college president and the RHSA.
+The college has an auxiliary services corporation common to many state campuses in New York, called Campus Auxiliary Services, Inc. This on-campus company operates the dining halls and bookstore, as well as being the source of discretionary funds for spending by the college president and the RHSA.

 The college has a foundation and an active alumni association.

+The Center for Student Media at SUNY New Paltz consists of six clubs in the organization:

 The college's official student newspaper is The Oracle.
 In 2010, it was honored by the Society of Professional Journalists for having the Best Affiliated Website for four-year college or university (Region 1 competition).
 It was named as a runner-up for the National Title.

-Among the many clubs and associations on campus is the Nifty Nifflers, a Quidditch team inspired by the fictional sport played in the Harry Potter series.

-The campus TV station is WNPC TV.
-It broadcasts on channels 3, 6 and 8 in the New Paltz area.
+The campus TV station was WNPC TV.
 The college's radio station, WFNP, is known as "The Edge".
 It broadcasts part-time at FM 88.7, and also streams online.
-Its public service announcement program is called the "voicebox of the Valley".

-Beginning in 2006, "geeky" SUNY New Paltz clubs have run two conventions on campus: "New Paltz Convention" in the Fall and "Conquest" in the Spring.
-The first year the conventions were run by the Anime, Live Action Role Play, and Gaming clubs on campus.
-Each year various other "geeky" clubs have taken part.
-In the 2017-2018 school year, the two conventions were combined into one event, the New Paltz Convention (NPC) in the Spring.

-Among the social and cultural clubs is the Asian and Pacific Islander Student Alliance (APISA), which hosts several programs, trips, and events celebrating and spreading Asian culture and history.
-Some of APISA's yearly traditions include a week-long film festival series focusing on Asian success in the film industry as performers, film directors, and producers, culinary nights where students are invited to learn how to cook Asian foods, and a gala in May to celebrate Asian American and Pacific Islander Heritage Month.